-Learning mindfulness-based stress reduction (MBSR): first evening of the course
+Learning mindfulness-based stress reduction (MBSR): how important is "homework" and responses to the bodyscan

 I wrote a blog post a few days ago entitled "Mindfulness: teaching & learning".
 I talked about my decision to participate in a Mindfulness-Based Stress Reduction (MBSR) course, saying "Why participate in a MBSR course?
 Basically because I think it would be rather interesting!
 There's a real groundswell of energy for mindfulness based approaches at the moment.
 Some of it is "faddy" and will ebb away over time.
 Some of the energy though is helping us understand much more about mindfulness and how it can best be used in helping us live with less suffering and more joy.
 So what are my "learning objectives" for the MBSR course?